brianhie/evolocity/README.md

 # Evolocity

-Evolocity constructs protein sequence landscapes and uses language models to order sequences in this landscape in evolutionary time.
-Evolocity uses the local evolutionary predictions enabled by language models to enable global evolutionary insight.
+Evolocity constructs ordered protein sequence landscapes by using the local evolutionary predictions enabled by language models to enable global evolutionary insight.
 Evolocity is a fork of the [scVelo](https://github.com/theislab/scvelo) tool for RNA velocity and relies on many aspects of the [Scanpy](https://scanpy.readthedocs.io/en/stable/) library for high-dimensional biological data analysis.
 Like Scanpy and scVelo, evolocity makes use of [anndata](https://anndata.readthedocs.io/en/latest/), an extremely convenient way to store and organizing biological data.

-This repository also contains the analysis code and links to the data for the paper "Evolutionary velocity with protein language models" by Brian Hie, Kevin Yang, and Peter Kim.
+Evolocity is described in the paper "Evolutionary velocity with protein language models" by Brian Hie, Kevin Yang, and Peter Kim.
+This repository also contains the analysis code and links to the data for reproducing the results in the paper.

 ## Documentation